maximilienGilet/notification-bundle/Resources/doc/usage.rst

 * mgilet_notification_render

-This function will render notifications for the current user.
+This function will render notifications for a user (current by default).
 It takes some arguments to help you personalize notification display to your liking.

 Currently, 2 options are available :